-Arlington Heights is home to the Metropolis Performing Arts Center.
-Giving a stage to shows like Into the Woods and Avenue Q, and welcoming artist like The Bacon Brothers, Joan Baez, and Koko Taylor, it’s no surprise this local theater is visited by over 50,000 patrons each year.
-With hundreds of performances each year there is certainly is something for everyone!
+In the heart of downtown Arlington Heights lies the Metropolis Performing Arts Center.
+Giving a stage to shows like Into the Woods and Avenue Q, as well as welcoming artist like The Bacon Brothers, Joan Baez, and Koko Taylor, it’s no surprise this local theater is visited by over 50,000 patrons each year.
+With hundreds of performances each year there is certainly something for everyone!

 Of Course, The Race Track

-Arlington Heights is pretty famous for its racetrack – after all, it’s been a part of the city since the 1830s.
-A fire burned down the Arlington International Racecourse grandstand in 1985 reopening with the current grandstand in 1989.
+Arlington Heights is pretty famous for its racetrack — after all, it’s been a part of the city since the 1830s.
+In 1985, a fire burned down the Arlington International Racecourse grandstand which led to the unveiling of the current grandstand a few years later in 1989.
 Remember Secretariat?
 He raced here just three weeks after winning the Triple Crown.

 Home of the Arlington Million, the world’s first million-dollar thoroughbred race, many locals from Arlington Heights and the surrounding area flock to enjoy some summer fun at the track including many city dwellers who find their way out to the park via the Metra.

 Of course, the track is more than just a horse race, offering a slew of dining options, a shop for all your fascinator needs, and serves as a special event venue.
 Your Arlington experience is what you make it.

 Of course, we wouldn’t be a real estate brokerage without talking about the homes.
 Arlington Heights hosts diversified living, with a place for everyone.

 Whether you’re renting a high rise apartment, looking for a historic home with character, or seeking a move-in ready new construction, Arlington Heights offers all of the above within walking distance to its downtown hub.
 Talk about big city feel with small-town charm.